lamblin/bayareadlschool/README.rst

   $ git clone https://github.com/lamblin/bayareadlschool.git

-To use the IPython notebooks, you have to launch the IPython server on the base directory:
+To use the Jupyter Notebooks, you have to launch the Jupyter server on the base directory:

 .. code-block:: bash

-  $ ipython notebook bayareadlschool
+  $ jupyter notebook bayareadlschool

 A new window or tab should open in your web browser.
 If it does not (or if you want to use it in a different browser), the previous command should mention a